brady-welsh/2019_CampyPerio_Hons/2_MALT/2_MALT-Alignment.md

 ## Scripts
 #### 1. Run data through MALT

 In order to investigate the proportion of *Campylobacter* spp. in the sequenced oral microbiomes, they must be aligned to the reference indices produced using `malt-build`.
 The second command in the MALT package `malt-run` will align the processed data to the reference index and determine which species each sequence belongs to.
-This script will be twice, using one of the two MALT indices produced per alignment.
+This script will be run twice, using one of the two MALT indices produced per alignment.

     #!/bin/bash
     #SBATCH -p highmem